Skip to content

 A Voyage to the Old Kingdom

-The proper history of England begins with the conquest of the island by the Anglo-Saxons in the 6th century, but for many thousand years before the country was inhabited by settlers, who cultivated the land and made it arable for the upcoming generations.
-During this process the landscape was altered extensively of course, England used to be covered by dense forests before like other parts of Northern Europe.
-A lot of the wood was used for ship making, as England was an island country and hence depended on sea trade and also on fishing.
-England became rich and in the middle ages beautiful castles where built and monasteries, which were surrounded by little towns, which became bigger towns with magnificent cathedrals later on.
-A lot of the history of England can be seen still today when travelling England.
-Take your time, don’t hurry and never forget the cup of tea in the afternoon!
+The proper history of England begins with the conquest of the island by the Anglo-Saxons in the 6th century.
+Still, for many thousand years before, the country was inhabited by settlers, who cultivated the land and made it arable for the upcoming generations.
+During this process, the landscape was altered extensively.
+Of course, England used to be covered by dense forests before, like other parts of Northern Europe.
+Much of the wood was used for chipmaking, as England was an island country and depended on sea trade and fishing.
+England became rich, and in the middle ages, beautiful castles and monasteries were built, surrounded by little towns, which became bigger towns with magnificent cathedrals later on.
+A lot of the history of England can still be seen today when traveling to England.
+Take your time, don’t hurry, and never forget the cup of tea in the afternoon!

 test